awsdocs/aws-greengrass-developer-guide/doc_source/secrets-console.md

 ## Step 5: Add the Lambda Function to the Greengrass Group<a name="secrets-console-create-gg-function"></a>

-In this step, you add the Lambda function to the Greengrass group in the AWS IoT Core console\.
+In this step, you add the Lambda function to the Greengrass group in the AWS IoT console\.

 1. <a name="choose-add-lambda"></a>On the group configuration page, choose **Lambdas**, and then choose **Add Lambda**\.
 ![\[The group page with Lambdas and Add Lambda highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/console-group-lambdas.png)